Haydnstokes92/CV/README.md

 #### Your University / College (start_date to end_date)

-- Subject, any specialisms
+- Southampton Solent University, Marketing and Advertising with Management - bachelor's degree
-- Grade
+- First class Honours
-- Other cool stuff
+- Makers Academy Bootcamp Graduate

 #### Any other qualifications